EkiSkyten/NodeRedCSS/README.md

 This UI template sets up global styling for the rest of the NR app.
 I hate material design, and prefer to go at it rogue and just make stuff I like.
 I do not expect anyone to like what I did, but it shows how to style your own projects

-This ui template file will be require for all the other NR flows I commit to Git.
+This ui template file will be required for all the other NR flows I commit to Git.

 Start here!